eth-cscs/stackinator/docs/cluster-config.md

 │   ├─ compilers.yaml
 │   ├─ packages.yaml
 │   ├─ concretiser.yaml
-│   └─ repo
-│      ├─ packages
 │   └─ repos.yaml    # refers to ../site/repo
 └─ site
    └─ repo           # the site wide repo
        └─ packages

 ## Package Precidence

 If custom package definitions are provided for the same package in more than one location, Stackinator has to choose which definition to use.

-There are multiple locations where a package may be define
+There following precedence is applied, in descending order of precidence:
 * packages defined in the (optional) `repo` path in the [recipe](recipes.md#custom-spack-packages)
-* packages defined in the (optional) `repo` path of the cluster configuration (documented here)
 * packages defined in the (optional) site repo(s) defined in the `repo/repos.yaml` file of cluster configuration (documented here)
 * packages provided by Spack (in the `var/spack/repos/builtin` path)